apache/calcite/site/_docs/reference.md

 In streaming queries, HOP assigns windows that cover rows within the interval of *size* and shifting every *slide* based on a timestamp column.
 Windows assigned could have overlapping so hopping sometime is named as "sliding windowing".
-The first parameter of HOP table function is a generic table parameter.
+The first parameter of the HOP table function is a generic table parameter.
 The input table has row semantics and supports pass-through columns.

 | Operator syntax      | Description
 |:-------------------- |:-----------